steven-ellis/apac_rh_forum_19/docs/OCS_4.2.md

 Follow [OpenShift Installer](OpenShiftInstaller.md) for AWS Install.

-For RHPDS seletec the "OpenShift 4.2 Workshop"
+For RHPDS select the "OpenShift 4.2 Workshop"

 ## Confirm we have 3 Worker Nodes
 Default AWS deployment has 3 worker nodes, but default RHPDs deployment might